Terms & Conditions

 - Ensure the fundraising activity will be self-funding and all related invoices are paid for by the fundraiser.
 The Smith Family will not be held liable for any losses or expenses incurred by the fundraiser in any circumstances and no invoice should be addressed to The Smith Family.

 - Maintain and provide an accurate and complete statement of income and expenditure along with copies of receipts for all expenditure.
 These must be retained for at least 12 months after the activity.
-Receipt books, collection tins, and unused raffle ticket books are to be returned to The Smith Family within 14 days of the conclusion of the activity.

 The fundraiser must: